 David graduated from University of Michigan with a B.A. concentration in psychobiology.
-He then attended New Jersey Institute of Technology where he received an M.S. degree in biomedical engineering, with work focused on the intersection of biomechanics, prostheses and material science.
+He then attended New Jersey Institute of Technology where he received an M.S. degree in biomedical engineering, with work focused on the intersection of biomechanics, prosthetics and material science.
 While studying for his master’s degree David gained hands-on engineering experience in biomedical engineering and materials science at a small medical device manufacturer.

 After leaving engineering, David attended law school at George Washington University.
 While attending law school, David clerked at the International Trade Commission in the Office of Unfair Import Investigations where he was involved in matters under Section 337 of the Tariff Act and various issues of patent and trade secret law.